barnesgroupICL/Driftfusion/README.md

 To get started do the following:

-1. If you are new to GitHub it is highly recommended that you download GitHub desktop at: https://desktop.github.com/ You can simply download Driftfusion standalone as a folder but you won’t easily be able to synch to the latest version.
+1. If you are new to GitHub it is highly recommended that you download GitHub desktop at: https://desktop.github.com/.
+Alternatively, you can download Driftfusion standalone as a folder but you won’t easily be able to synch to the latest version.

 2. Fork the Driftfusion GitHub repository (project).
 Instructions can be found here: https://help.github.com/en/articles/fork-a-repo